Flutter localization and internationalization i18n with examples

 Choose the Source language (English in my case) and one or more Target languages to translate into:

-Press Create task and wait a little while the AI does the job for you.
-You’ll get a notification email once everything is done.
+Press Create task and wait for the AI to complete the translations.
+You’ll receive a notification email once done.

-Once everything is ready, you can download your translations back to the Flutter project.
+Once ready, download your translations back to the Flutter project.

 Downloading translation files